MDTalibAnsari1510/Book-Store-App/README.md

 - **Create Book**: `POST /v1/book/create` - Create a new book.
 (Author or Admin only)
 - **Update Book**: `PUT /v1/book/:slug` - Update a book by its title slug.
 (Author or Admin only)
 - **Publish Book**: `PUT /v1/book/make/publish` - Publish a book.
-Sends email notification to retail users.
+Sends email notifications to retail users.
 (Author or Admin only)
 - **Fetch All Books**: `GET /v1/book/fetch` - Fetch all books with optional pagination and filtering.
 (All users)
+- **Fetch By Book Title as a slug**: `GET /v1/book/fetch/:slug` - Fetch a book by its title used as a slug.
+(All users)
 - **Delete Book**: `DELETE /v1/book/:slug` - Delete a book by its title slug.
 (Admin only)

 ### Purchase History

 - **Purchase Book**: `POST /v1/purchase/book` - Purchase a book.
-Sends email notification to authors with revenue information.
+Sends email notifications to authors with revenue information. also Uses transaction rollback

 ## Scheduled Tasks